 Sandy’s under attack.
-First, she’s almost mowed down at the supermarket, then her new beach-front oyster bar is destroyed on its grand opening day.
-But when she’s found in a coma, the danger heats up as parts of her dreaming world escape into reality.
+First, she’s almost mowed down at the supermarket, then her new shore-front burger stand is destroyed on its grand opening day.
+But when Sandy is found unconscious, the danger heats up.
+As she falls into a coma, parts of her dreaming world escape into reality.
 Now, Maddy, Aegis, and Max must find the cure for the mysterious disease Sandy is suffering from, before she's permanently trapped in the realm of dreams.

 "Maddy Gallowglass, if you called us here without a good reason, I swear, I'm going to tell people to boycott your bed and breakfast.
 I'm paying the babysitter by the hour, and Joe's out of town.
 My washer broke this morning and I am not in the mood."